Areas of Expertise

 - Critical pedagogy

-Maru Gonzalez, Ed.D., is an Assistant Professor and Youth Development Specialist in the Department of Agricultural and Human Sciences at North Carolina State University.
-She received her doctorate in student development with a concentration in social justice education at the University of Massachusetts Amherst, where her research focused on school counselor advocacy with LGBTQ+ students.
+Maru Gonzalez is an Assistant Professor and Youth Development Specialist in the Department of Agricultural and Human Sciences at North Carolina State University.
+She received her doctorate in student development with a concentration in social justice education at the University of Massachusetts Amherst.
+Her areas of inquiry include youth development with a focus on activism, critical positive youth development, and the experiences of LGBTQ+ young people across familial, school, and community contexts.
 Currently, Dr. Gonzalez is Program Director for #PassTheMicYouth, a youth-led podcast and blog which aims to amplify youth voices, shine a spotlight on youth activism, and provide educators with resources for cultivating critical consciousness.
 She also serves as co-PI for the Empowering Youth and Families Program, an opioid prevention education program for youth and their caregivers in rural North Carolina.

 In addition to her efforts domestically, Dr. Gonzalez has collaborated with policy makers, students, and educators in Chile, Peru, Spain, and the Dominican Republic on initiatives aimed at cultivating more respectful and affirming schools in the region.
 She has also served as a regular guest commentator on CNN and CNN Español and frequently contributes to The Huffington Post.
-Apart from research and Extension, Dr. Gonzalez teaches courses related to family theories, youth development, program development and evaluation, and complex families.
+Apart from research and Extension, Dr. Gonzalez teaches courses related to youth development, social justice in youth and family science, program development and evaluation, and complex families.

 Programs & Initiatives